konathalasushma/https-github.com-Sushmakonathala-M1_Snakegame_mygoal/Requirements/README.md

  The snake hits its own body or the wall, The length of the snake gets zero, The game score gets negative.
 The game score does not change after 900 time units.
  The Main aim of the game is to collect the dots(Food) and avoid the obstacles (boarders, crosses, and the snake itself).
  As  you collect the food, the snake gets longer , so increasing your likelihood of crashing into yourself. when you collected enough food, you progress into the next level, where your snake gets larger. you get scored according to the length of the snake and the no. of 'x' obstacles in the screen.
 The speed increases every 5 levels. you get a bonus when you complete the level of 1000.
- There is no concept of lives once you hit an obstacle

 # # History of the game-